 What if I can't manage the DNS?

 If for any reason, you are not able to manage your DNS on your AlternC control panel, you will still be able to host one or more websites in your account.
-You will need to ask your registrar or system administrator to add a DNS entry of type A for your domain or subdomain with the IP address 126.96.36.199.
-Then, you will have to leave the host my dns here box unchecked when you add your domain to AlternC (see step 3. of the next section.
+You will need to ask your registrar or system administrator to add a DNS entry of type A for your domain or subdomain with one of the following IP addresses depending on your PHP version.
+Then, you will have to leave the host my dns here box unchecked when you add your domain to AlternC (see step 3. of the next section).

 Internationalized domain names